nogibjj/yifu-project2-rust/README.md

-# Weather Forecast
+# Individual Project #2: Weather Forecast

 =======
 # Rust-micorservice
-Forecasting the weather in the future
+This is a course project which is a simple microservice for forecasting the weather in the future.
+This project image will be pushed to DockerHub, or Cloud based Container Registery (ECR), and it will be deployed automatically to Kubernetes cluster.

+## Steps to run
+- `make format` to format code
+- `make lint` to lint
+- `make release-arm` to build for arm which is: `cargo lambda build --release --arm64`
+- `make deploy` which is this `cargo lambda deploy`

 ## Tasks